Notonegoro/google-maps-list_backup/README.md

 A way to copy all your marked points from any list in  google maps to a JSON file.

 It´s a very basic with mouse control way to simulate a human copy and past all its own saved places.
+There are thoughts of integrating webscraping, but not yet integrated

 I only do this project, to save my places with the labels, which is not possible from the google side.